terpnetwork/terp-core/x/feeshare/spec/README.md

 ## Abstract

-This document specifies the internal `x/feeshare` module of Juno Network.
+This document specifies the internal `x/feeshare` module of Terp network.

-The `x/feeshare` module enables the Juno to support splitting transaction fees between the community and smart contract deployer.
-This aims to increase the adoption of Juno by offering a new way of income for CosmWasm smart contract developers.
+The `x/feeshare` module enables the Terp to support splitting transaction fees between the community and smart contract deployer.
+This aims to increase the adoption of Terp by offering a new way of income for CosmWasm smart contract developers.
 Developers can register their smart contracts and every time someone interacts with a registered smart contract, the contract deployer or their assigned withdrawal account receives a part of the transaction fees.

 ## Contents